thirtysix/TFBS_footprinting_manuscript/README.md

 # 3. Instructions - Promoterome analysis

-Move to our code directory
+Move to our code directory.
 ```
     $ cd ./code
 ```

 ## 3.1 Identify variants
-Those that occur in promoters of protein coding transcripts (+/- 2,500 bp from TSS)
+Those that occur in promoters of protein coding transcripts (+/- 2,500 bp from TSS).
 ```
     $ python3 001.neanderthal_variants.py
 ```

-## 3.2 Run TFBS_footprinter3
+## 3.2 Run TFBS_footprinter3 - Human
-On human verion of variant locations (\~20,000 positions/transcript promoters)
+Targets are the human verion of variant locations (\~20,000 positions/transcript promoters).
  - Will download sequence centered on each variant (e.g., 50bp) and score with all JASPAR TF models.
- - Number of simultaneous threads can be set in script file (\~1 to 5GB required for each thread)
+ - Number of simultaneous threads can be set in script file (\~1 to 5GB required for each thread).

 ```
     $ python3 002.tfbs_footprinter_run.human.chunks.py
 ```

-## 3.3 Copy downloaded human promoter seqs
+## 3.3 Copy downloaded human promoter sequences
-Create a Neanderthal version
+Create the Neanderthal sequence versions by substituting in the Neanderthal variant to the copied human sequence.

 ```
     $ python3 003.human2neandertal.py